 Joshua said ‘choose you this day whom you will serve’ (Joshua 24:15).
 I echo his challenge to you.
 Choose.
 Either become a soldier and join an army ready to fight or die as an isolated victim.
 Join a band of men, soldiers even, and learn the art of war.
 Let them hold you responsible for carrying your load.
 Let them help you when the load is difficult to bear.
 Learn to fight in unity with others to keep from dying in isolation.

-For more help on this subject see Every Man\’s Battle.
+For help in the battle for integrity see Every Man\’s Battle.